vergoh/vnstat-ci/README.md

    - Save
 4. Build *Update_Setup*
    - This will create rest of the necessary jobs and the *vnStat* view
+   - In case of `ERROR: script not yet approved for use`, approve the script and start the job again
 5. Build *Build_Containers*
    - This will build the Docker containers for several distributions using needed tooling
    - Expect this to take some time